mrjuda/setup-env/README.md

 - Setup ES6 modules
 - Apply these settings to a project: Awesome Books
 ### Tutorial
-- PART 1: Repo: create, sync, initial PR:
+- PART 1: REPOSITORY: CREATE AND SYNC
   - New repo on GitHub (MIT LICENSE ONLY, no README, no nothing)
   - Open vscode > Clone Git Repository > Clone from GitHub > choose the one you created
   - Choose a local folder to sync the repo > open the project